Anti-Vaxxing Named One Of The World's Biggest Health Risks - Mandatory

 In It For The Long Haul

-As it currently stands, vaccines save an estimated 2.3 million people a year.
-But the crazy thing is, in order for vaccines to work, we need to actually get them.

-Maybe it’s time to decide if our decision to avoid needles is worth people dying and if polio or whooping cough are a price we’re willing to pay.
+As it currently stands, vaccines save 2 to 3 million people a year.
+But the trick is, in order for vaccines to work, we need to actually get them.
+Crazy, right?
+Maybe it’s time to decide if our decision to avoid needles is worth people dying of polio and whooping cough.